bosskabouter/ep2/packages/key/README.md

 ## Peer ID

-The `peerId` property of the `EP2Key` is a unique identifier used to identify peers in the network.
+The `peerId` property of the `EP2Key` is a unique identifier used to identify communicating endpoints in the network.

 ```typescript
 const peerId = ep2Key.peerId;